danilocurvelo/imd0030-20242/lessons/search-trees.md

 {% include learning_objectives.md lesson="2-3 Trees" %}

-Binary search trees aimed to address the linear-time worst case for adding or removing items from a sorted array set.
+Binary search trees aimed to address the linear-time worst case for adding or removing elements from a sorted array set.
 Yet we now know that binary search trees not only fail to improve on this worst case runtime, but can also degrade performance on methods like `contains` that were much faster when we performed a binary search on a sorted array.

 {% include youtube.html id="yz850zzjrHQ" start="220" aspect_ratio="16/9" %}